mmakhalaf/gesture-recognition-unity3d/README.md

 # Gesture Recognition in Unity3D

+  *Warning*: This is part of a university mini-project, so use at your own risk

 Classifies a given action sequence to the class of actions it fits best, and returns the sub-sequence matched as well as the type of action that matched

 To train it, the input is a segmented action sequence describing the motion.